Sitetheory/Sitetheory-Docs/Tutorials/Quick-Overview.rst

 The current website is built on the Sitetheory.io platform, and implements Angular as a javascript framework to handle model management and interact with the Sitetheory API.
 Sitetheory is built using PHP on the Symfony framework and utilizes Doctrine for database and entity management.
 Sitetheory is a CMS and framework that manages page requests on the server side.
-The current URL determines the correct View (page) to load.
-Each view is associated with a specific Content Type, e.g. Article, Profile, Landing Page Stream, etc. Sitetheory will load the correct controller for the current Content Type, as well as the correct Twig template.
+The current URL determines the correct Content (page) to load.
+Each Content is associated with a specific Content Type, e.g. Article, Profile, Landing Page Stream, etc. Sitetheory will load the correct controller for the current Content Type, as well as the correct Twig template.
 As a designer, you don't need to worry about most of that, you can just customize the template for a given page.
 You'll have access to do fancy stuff through Angular if you need